PushpMicrosoft123/py-PDf/README.md

 Since you've a complete authority on how and where py-PDf should be deployed, you can always host it in your nearest data center(region) to reduce the network latency and provide fastest response to your application consumers.

 # Understanding API endpoints:
+- {your-endpoint}/test
+ Get method to test if server is running.
+No Request payload is required **Returns** the positive response with 200.
+- {your-endpoint}/add-watermark
+ This Post method adds watermark to the uploaded PDF.
+Methods requires two form-data values as inout:
+ 1. oFile: PDF file that needs to be watermarked
+ 2. wFile: A watermark pdf file to be used as a watermark.
+ **Returns** the final PDF as stream object.
+- {your-endpoint}/convert-to-pdf
+ This POST method converts Microsft word document to PDF.
+ Methods requires one form-data input:
+ 1. file: file with doc/docx extension.
+**Returns** the converted PDF as stream object
+- {your-endpoint}/merge-pdfs
+- Post method provides cosumers to merge their PDFs into single file.
+It loads files directly from blob.
+Method requires list of PDF blob Uris in to be merged into single PDF.
+ **Sample: ** {
+    "url_list": ["PDF_Blob_URI_WithAccessToken1", "PDF_Blob_URI_WithAccessToken2"]
+}
+**Returns** the final PDF as stream object.
 # Installing

 #### Local Machine Set Up